UNT rallies to beat Western Kentucky, claim first NCAA tournament berth since 2010

 Hamlet did just that on Saturday night, hitting a floater in the lane with 13 seconds left in overtime that lifted UNT to a 61-57 win over Western Kentucky in the final of the Conference USA tournament.

-UNT rallied from a seven-point deficit late in the second half and knocked off a Hilltoppers team that was playing in its third straight C-USA championship game, setting off a huge celebration in front of hundreds of supporters who made the short trip from Denton.
+UNT rallied from a seven-point deficit late in the second half and knocked off WKU, which was playing in its third straight C-USA championship game, setting off a huge celebration in front of supporters who had made the short trip from Denton.

 Hamlet pointed to the stands as he was mobbed by teammates.